-Financial Resilience, or microfinance, provides financially vulnerable people with access to safe and affordable financial products including no interest loans, low interest loans, microenterprise development loans and matched savings that are not available through mainstream providers of financial services.
-These products are offered as an alternative to other high risk, high interest products such as payday loans.
+Financial Resilience, or microfinance, provides financially vulnerable people with access to safe and affordable financial products including no interest loans, microenterprise development loans and matched savings.
+These products are not generally available to financially vulnerable people through mainstream providers of financial services.
+These loans and matched savings products are offered as an alternative to other high risk, high interest products such as payday loans.

 The products are provided in conjunction with financial literacy education to improve financial capacity and lead to greater self-reliance, assisting people to build assets, develop savings and commence on the pathway to financial inclusion.